 The Pectorals Workout

-The basic prescription for developing good chest is doing 5 different exercises for the pecs in a day.
+The basic prescription for developing a good chest is doing 5 different exercises for the pecs in a day.
 Do 3 sets of each exercise, and each set should have 10-15 reps.
 Start each set with relatively lighter weights and add as you move to the next set in the sequence.
 You can lower the number of reps if you find it difficult to do the same number of reps with heavier weights.

 Do A Set Till Failure

-If you're adventurous, then do a few sets till failure.
-When you do a set until failure, you set no upper limit on the number of reps that you'll do.
-Instead, you continue your reps as long as you have the strength to lift them, and give up only when you are so overcome with strain that you can't do another rep. Building huge pecs take time and a lot of effort, but you sure aren't one of those to shy away from hard work.
+If you’re adventurous, then do a few sets till failure.
+When you do a set until failure, you set no upper limit on the number of reps that you’ll do.
+Instead, you continue your reps as long as you have the strength to lift them and give up only when you are so overcome with a strain that you can’t do another rep. Building huge pecs take time and a lot of effort, but you sure aren’t one of those to shy away from hard work.

 This is a very intense way for building huge pecs.
 This exercise will add muscle quickly to your pecs.
 However, a note of warning here: it’s also a bit dangerous.
 You can find yourself in a heap of trouble if you overestimate your strength, you may find yourself out of strength when you bring the weight down, and may not have any gas left to lift it again.
 Crushing your windpipe with a big barbell is a very bad way to go.
 So when you’re exercising until failure, make sure there are people around who can help you in case you need it.
 Better still, make a gym buddy and have him help you as you do your reps.

 This is the most popular exercise to build up the pectoral muscles.
 Lie down on your back on the bench-press bench, and grip the bar with both hands, at shoulder width.
 Now keep your forearms straight as you bring down the bar to your chest.
 Lift it back again.
 This is one rep. Remember to do each rep slowly, and concentrate on your chest.